dewitt4/Cloud-Custodain/docs/source/aws/examples/s3encryption.rst

   - ``crypto`` for determining the crypto mechanism, this can either be ``aws:kms`` or ``AES256`` (default)

-  - ``key-id`` for specifiying the customer KMS key to use for the SSE, if the ``crypto`` value passed is ``aws:kms`` the AWS default KMS key will be used instead.
+  - ``key-id`` for specifying the customer KMS key to use for the SSE, if the ``crypto`` value passed is ``aws:kms`` the AWS default KMS key will be used instead.